901 Fund Raising

 In the event of a crisis involving Troy University, the unit of Marketing and Communication will be in charge of ensuring that proper communication is achieved with all affected and interested parties, including, but not limited to, students, alumni, faculty, staff, news media and members of the community.
 The unit will coordinate communications with campus agencies, including, but not limited to, the Office of the Chancellor, The Division of Student Services, the Office of the Provost and the Office of the Senior Vice Chancellor for Advancement and External Relations.
 The Troy University Crisis Communications Plan and related procedures will be followed in carrying out this policy.

 This plan is designed to outline policies and procedures for the coordination of communications, both internally and externally, in the event of an emergency or controversial issue.
 Emergencies could include fires, major crimes, bomb threats or natural disasters.
-Controversial issues could include police investigations, protests or aca on the university’s reputation or financial well-being or that could place lives in jeopardy.
+Controversial issues could include police investigations, protests or academic scandals such as plagiarism and cheating.
+A crisis can be broadly defined as any event or situation that can have a negative impact on the University’s reputation or financial well-being or that could place lives in jeopardy.

 The goal of this plan is to provide guidelines for dealing with a variety of situations and to ensure that Troy University officials and communicators are familiar with these procedures and their roles in the event of a crisis situation.
 The plan is designed to be used with the normal decision-making hierarchy of TROY and in no way supplants that process.
 This policy will be reviewed annually.
 An annual crisis communications drill will be required and a status report given to the Chancellor and the Executive/Senior Vice Chancellors.